History of the Assyrians: Old Assyrian period (2025–1364 BC)

-The time between the collapse of Shamshi-Adad's kingdom in the 18th century BC and the rise of the Middle Assyrian Empire in the 14th century BC is often regarded by modern scholars as an Asyrian "Dark Age" due to the lack of sufficient historical evidence to clearly establish events during this time.
+The time between the collapse of Shamshi-Adad's kingdom in the 18th century BC and the rise of the Middle Assyrian Empire in the 14th century BC is often regarded by modern scholars as an Assyrian "Dark Age" due to the lack of sufficient historical evidence to clearly establish events during this time.
 It is clear from surviving records that the geopolitical situation in northern Mesopotamia was highly volatile, with frequent shifts in power.
 In c.
 1772 BC Ibal-pi-el II of Eshnunna invaded and conquered Ishme-Dagan's kingdom, though he returned to power not long thereafter.
 A few years later, an army from Elam invaded northern Mesopotamia and seized a few cities.
 In c.
 1761 BC, Assur, perhaps only briefly, fell under the control of the Old Babylonian Empire under Hammurabi.
 At some point, Assur returned to being an independent city-state.
 There was during this time also significant infighting within the government of Assur itself, as members of Shamshi-Adad's dynasty fought with native Assyrians and Hurrians for control of the city.
 Eventually, the Shamshi-Adad dynasty's rule over Assur came to an end through the Assyrian usurper Puzur-Sin re-establishing native rule.
-This did not mean an end to the troubles, as there was a time of non-dynastic kings and further infighting before the rise of Bel-bani c.
+The defeat of the Babylonians and Amorites did not mean an end to the troubles, as there was a time of non-dynastic kings and further infighting before the rise of Bel-bani c.
 1700 BC.
 Bel-bani founded the Adaside dynasty, which after his reign ruled Assyria for about a thousand years.